 Generating sales from a community of people who are familiar with you is infinitely easier than generating sales from prospects who are completely unfamiliar with your brand.

-Understanding how to use the tools in your marketing toolkit will help you build the online relationships that will fuel your business for years to come.
+Understanding how to use the tools in your marketing toolbox will help you build an incredibly powerful list of clients and prospects to fuel your business for years to come.

 These terms probably won't mean much to you now, but you'll find them to be critical as you develop the online marketing strategy and begin building your community.